SpiralLogic/testing-guidelines/README.md

 ### Snapshots
     * Capture the markup, structure and content of the rendered interface as a snapshot
     * Good snapshots
-      * Render the document structure heirachy in it's final form
+      * Render the document structure hierarchy in it's final form
       * Are diffed on the important aspects and elements of the markup.
-(HTML attribtues or python whitespace)
+(HTML attributes or python whitespace)
-      * Are most useful as a warning indicator that something that is rendered to the user has been changed and to doule check that change is intentional
+      * Are most useful as a warning indicator that something that is rendered to the user has been changed and to double check that change is intentional
     * Bad snapshots
       * Have no real content (open closing tags in markup)
-      * Include every component single property and no varation on them which affects what is rendered by the component
+      * Include every component single property and no variation on them which affects what is rendered by the component
       * Have features which have no sematic value \[Function\], \[Object object\]
       * Don't have readable/useful/valuable differences when viewed by a developer
       * Are HUGE